HStream CLI

 SELECT * FROM v_demo WHERE a = 1;

-If we want to create a view to record the sum of as, we can:
+If we want to create a view to record the sum of a

 CREATE STREAM demo2 AS SELECT a, 1 AS b FROM demo;